rohanchanani/raspberry-pi-gpu/lab/README.md

 The final program we'll implement is a Mandelbrot kernel.
 Calculating which points are in the Mandelbrot set is very computationally intensive, but each point is calculated completely independent of all others, so it's an excellent candidate for GPU acceleration.
 The [Wikipedia](https://en.wikipedia.org/wiki/Mandelbrot_set) is a helpful reference if you're unfamiliar with how Mandelbrot is calculated.
 For this kernel, we'll be using multiple QPUs, and the additional necessary boilerplate is included in the starter code.
 The parallelization scheme used by the starter-code is described below, but you're absolutely free to design your own and adapt the code as such.

-Parallelization scheme: We paralellize the columns using the 16-wide SIMD vector and we parallelize the rows by the number of QPUs.
-Equivalently, index i in the SIMD vector is responsible for computing every column n where n % 16 = i, and QPU j is responsible for computing every row m where m % NUM_QPUs = j.
-Note that this requires that the resolution be divisible by 16 and NUM_QPUs - it would be better to handle cases that don't divide nicely.
+Parallelization scheme: We parallelize the columns using the 16-wide SIMD vector and we parallelize the rows by the number of QPUs.
+Equivalently, index i in the SIMD vector is responsible for computing every column n where n % 16 = i, and QPU j is responsible for computing every row m where m % NUM_QPUS = j.
+Note that this requires that the resolution be divisible by 16 and NUM_QPUS - it would be better to handle cases that don't divide nicely.
 In C-like code, this looks like:
 ```
-for (int i = MY_QPU_NUM; i < HEIGHT; i += NUM_QPU) {
+for (int i = MY_QPU_NUM; i < HEIGHT; i += NUM_QPUS) {
   for (int j = MY_VECTOR_INDEX; j < WIDTH; j += 16) {
     compute(Output[i][j]);
   }